slsa-framework/slsa/docs/spec/v1.0/threats.md

 *Example:* MyPackage is expected to be built on Google Cloud Build, which is trusted up to Build L3.
-Adversary builds on SomeOtherBuildService, which is only trusted up to Build L2, and then exploits SomeOtherBuildService to inject bad behavior.
+Adversary builds on SomeOtherBuildService, which is only trusted up to Build L2, and then exploits SomeOtherBuildService to inject malicious behavior.
 Solution: Verifier rejects because builder is not as expected.

 </details>
 <details><summary>Upload package without provenance <span>(Build L1)</span></summary>